wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

 </div>

-### One big, two small
+## One big, two small

-This gallery creates a big feature image with two smaller images side-by-side underneath it.
+This gallery creates a full width top image with two smaller images underneath it.

 <div class="one-big-two-small">